Gl373/wallet-risk-scoring-dapp/README.md

    - writes the score on-chain via `setScore`
    - waits for confirmation
    - reads the stored score back via `getScore`
-5. Verify the transaction and contract interaction in an explorer (Basescan/Blockscout).
+5. Verify the transaction and contract interaction in an explorer (Basescan).